4 Basic Steps for b2b Matchmaking Events

-- Talking about the content of your website, please consider that essential information shall be easy to find and easy to read.
+- Talking about the content of your website, please consider that essential information should be easy to find and read.

-- Create an A4 folder about your event which others can print out easily.
+- Create an information pack about your event which others can share easily.

 - Make mailing templates for newsletters or for direct mailings.
 Offer it in several languages if possible/necessary.

-- Personally contact the most relevant multipliers in your network and ask them to share specific event content on social media (LinkedIn).
+- Personally contact the most relevant multipliers in your network and ask them to share specific event content on social media.

-- Make this information accessible via your website so that everyone keen enough to promote your website has straightforward access to all the materials.
-B2match offers a download section on the starting page - but you can also create an own menu point called “Promotion”.
+- Make this information accessible via your website so that everyone keen enough to promote your event has straightforward access to all the materials. b2match offers a download section on the starting page - but you can also create an own menu point called “Promotion.”